Gdiazdiaz/Hello-React-Rails/README.md

 > Write a message to encourage readers to support your project

-If you like this project...
+If you like this project please give us a star or send us a message to our social networks(you can find them in authors)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>